xmengkinaxis/CPP/System Design Interview Checklist.md

   - Vertical partitioning splits a database by **columns** (or by functional grouping of features).
   - Related attributes are stored together on dedicated servers.
   - This reduces table width and allows more focused queries.
+  - ?
+Vertical partitioning: manually partition; divide data to store tables (divide table to store its columns) related to a specific feature/need in their own servers;
+    - Pro: straightforward to implement and low impact on application;
+    - Con: additional growth->further partition, joining two tables in two separate Db can cause performance and consistency issues;
+  - ???
+Federation (functional partitioning) splits up databases by function, resulting in less read and write traffic to each database and therefore less replication lag;
+    - Pro: the database is smaller, easier to fit in memory and cache; write in parallel, increasing throughput
+    - Con: Update application logic to determine which database to read and write; join is more complex; more hardware and additional complexity.

 - Benefits
   - **Straightforward** to implement, with relatively low impact on the application.